trek10inc/generative-ai-curriculum/SaaS/lab02-bedrock-chatbots/README.md

 This lab provides a hands-on introduction for implementing chatbots on AWS Bedrock.
 It is the second lab in the SaaS portion of the curriculum.
 It is recommended that you complete [Lab 01 - Bedrock Introduction](../lab01-bedrock-introduction/README.md) before starting this lab.

-This lab was heavily inspired by [AWS's Bedrock Workshop](https://github.com/aws-samples/amazon-bedrock-workshop).
+This lab was inspired by [AWS's Bedrock Workshop](https://github.com/aws-samples/amazon-bedrock-workshop).

-This lab relies heavily on the use of a Jupyter notebook.
+This lab relies on the use of a Jupyter notebook.
 If you are unfamiliar with Jupyter notebooks, please refer to the [Jupyter Documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html) for more information.
 The instructions found in this readme assist in setting up the environment for the lab, but the lab itself is contained in the [bedrock_introduction.ipynb](bedrock_introduction.ipynb) Jupyter notebook found in this repository.

 ## Table of Contents